vcc-csc212/sm21/_docs/labs/lab08/lab08.md

 6. Download [lab08.cpp](/sm21/labs/lab08/template-code/lab08.cpp)
 7. Implement `readCSV()` keeping only the data necessary to answer your dataset's two questions (from task item 4) and inserting it appropriately into `mySet` or `myMap`
 	- Remember that in general, **sets** can be used to answer questions such as "How many unique values of a specific type?" or "Does a value exist or not?"; whereas, **maps** can be used to answer questions such as: "How many unique values of different types?" or "How does one value compare to another?"

+	>
+	If you are using the BILLIONAIRES or BROADWAY datasets, **do not convert the numbers** using std::stoi or std::stof (or other numbers).
+Because the data includes quotes, C++ won't recognize it as numbers.
+However, you can still **do the comparison using strings**!
+		- BILLIONAIRES: use ```"\"30\""``` when checking age
+		- BROADWAY: use ```"\"150000\""``` when checking gross earnings
+		The \ symbol escapes the quotes so C++ knows the quote symbols are part of the string and since characters are internally represented as numbers on a computer, the comparison will still match up.
 8. In `main()`, answer the questions for your respective dataset using the built-in functions for maps and sets
 	- Refer to the [documentation for std::map](https://www.cplusplus.com/reference/map/map/) as needed
 	- Refer to the [documentation for std::set](https://www.cplusplus.com/reference/set/set/) as needed